Federal Financial Participation in State Assistance Expenditures, FY 2008

 The "Enhanced Federal Medical Assistance Percentages" are for use in the State Children's Health Insurance Program under Title XXI, and in the Medicaid program for certain children for expenditures for medical assistance described in sections 1905(u)(2) and 1905(u)(3) of the Act.
 There is no specific requirement to publish the Enhanced Federal Medical Assistance Percentages.
 We include them in this notice for the convenience of the States.

-DATES: The percentages listed will be effective for each of the 4 quarter-year periods in the period beginning October 1, 2006 and ending September 30, 2007.
+EFFECTIVE DATES: The percentages listed will be effective for each of the four (4) quarter-year periods in the period beginning October 1, 2007 and ending September 30, 2008.

 Michael O. Leavitt,